I Finally Cracked Balcony Wall Decor (Yes, It Involves Eye-Level Lighting and Fewer Random Hooks)

 How I Style Balcony Shelves So They Look Calm

-If it starts to look busy, I remove the smallest objects first.
+If the shelf starts to feel busy, I always remove the smallest objects first.
+That one move almost always brings the calm back.

 Step 4: Eye-Level Lighting That Feels Warm, Not Harsh